 And think to write this down

-Having re-posted the poem, I wonder whether the poem is 'finished'.
-I tend to cover, listing any given poem as a 'work in progress', such as perhaps all poems may/must necessarily be.
+Having re-posted a revised version of the poem here, I still wonder whether the poem is 'finished' now.
+I tend to list any given poem of mine as a 'work in progress', such as perhaps all poems must be.
 That thought back of mind, I opened the current issue of PN Review (No. 279) this morning, and read an appreciation by the editor of his longtime collaborator and fellow poet Stanley Moss, who died recently at age 99:

 Often he would complete a poem and then follow on with three or four revisions: these sequences are editorially fascinating.
 He was profligate in discarding memorable lines, heaping up darlings like Herod's babies.
 He usually knew when a poem, whether his own or those of his authors, was finished.